Playster Review + Discount: But Isn’t Playster A Scam?

 Playster has a pretty massive library that includes over 250,000 ebook titles, 50,000 audiobooks, thousands of games, and millions of songs in which you can get unlimited access for a monthly subscription.

+As you can see, it’s a digital library (nothing you’d read on a book stand).
 It’s similar to Netflix where you can stream all of these different types of media on your computer or on your mobile phone through the Playster app when on the go.

 But what I like most about this is that I can choose to pay a smaller priced subscription for one particular type of media, like only books or only audiobooks, for example, or I can choose to get unlimited access to ALL of them for a reduced total price.